Training and Assessment Policy - VET

 Next review

-This policy establishes a framework for complying with Standard 1 of the Standards for Registered Training Organisations 2015 made under the National vocational Education and Training Regulator Act 2011.
+This policy establishes a framework for complying with Outcome 1 of the Outcome Standards in the 2025 Standards for Registered Training Organisations.

 Public